alucryd/oxyromon/README.md

         <ROMS>...
 Set the ROM files or directories to import

     Options:
-        -s, --system <SYSTEM>  Set the system number to use -a, --hash <HASH>      Set the hash algorithm [possible values: CRC, MD5, SHA1] -h, --help             Print help information
+        -s, --system           Prompt for a system
+        -a, --hash <HASH>      Set the hash algorithm [possible values: CRC, MD5, SHA1] -h, --help             Print help information